saileess/arProject/README.md

 ## 🔺 Scale

-Although the current 3D models are statically included as a list for display, it can further be done by integrating cloud storage combined with a database, similar to the rest of the app's functions, to make it entirely dynamic.
+Although the current 3D models are statically included as a list for display, it can further be done by integrating cloud storage combined with a database, similar to the rest of the app's functions to make it entirely dynamic.

 ## 📸 Screenshots